clartaq/cwiki/resources/private/md/Technical_Notes.md

 The results indicate that the library (org.xerial/sqlite-jdbc "3.21.0.1") was compiled to support foreign keys since there were no errors, but trying to set the pragma has no effect.

-I found [this](https://dev.clojure.org/jira/browse/JDBC-38) in the JIRA for the clojure JDBC back in 2012.
+I found [this](https://dev.clojure.org/jira/browse/JDBC-38) in the JIRA for the Clojure JDBC back in 2012.
 The described changes have been implemented since then, but the code still has no effect.

-Finally found [this answer](https://stackoverflow.com/questions/13348843/in-clojure-what-happens-when-you-call-sql-with-connection-within-another-sql-wi) to a Stackoverflow question that pointed to [this post](https://code-know-how.blogspot.ru/2011/10/how-to-enable-foreign-keys-in-sqlite3.html) back in 2011.
+Finally found [this answer](https://stackoverflow.com/questions/13348843/in-clojure-what-happens-when-you-call-sql-with-connection-within-another-sql-wi) to a StackOverflow question that pointed to [this post](https://code-know-how.blogspot.ru/2011/10/how-to-enable-foreign-keys-in-sqlite3.html) back in 2011.
 That allowed me to cobble together something that did seem to set the pragma.
 The code below depends on creating a specially configured `Connection`.

 ```clojure